Virtualization-projects/rancher-labs-wiki/Configuration-Framework-in-Cattle.md

 This class will be responsible for setting the values needed by *.ftl config file to generate the data.

-3) Specify the config item in config-items-default.properties in a following format:
+3) Specify the config item in config-item-default.properties in a following format:

 `item.context.<configItemName>.info.items=<configItemName>`